rishiagg/Windows_AuditPolicy/README.md

 # Windows_AuditPolicy
-App that can monitor a current Audit Policy on Windows boxes.
+App that can monitor a current Audit Policy on Windows boxes..

 Batch File